 During this process an Ontario Education Number (OEN) will be assigned to you and an Ontario Student Record (OSR) will be created and maintained in our office.
 The results of the PLAR will outline the number of credits you have been granted (out of 30) and the stream you have been placed in outlining the types of courses you will be eligible to complete going forward.

-Earned some high school credits in Ontario or completed all of them (ie. 30 credits) and would like to enroll into a University-level course but do not have the prerequisite course or would simply like to complete your high school diploma.
+Earned some high school credits in Ontario or completed all of them (ie. 30 credits) and would like to enroll into a University or College level course but do not have the prerequisite course or would simply like to complete your high school diploma.

 If you are a mature student and know the course you would like to register for and are confident that you have the prerequisite, you are welcome to go ahead to the courses page and enroll in the course you desire.
 Proof of prerequisite in the form of a transcript, report card or credit summary will be required.